 While therapists often work with folks with serious psychological disorders, coaches specialize in working with people who mostly "have it together" in their lives — mostly paying their bills, honoring their life commitments, etc. — but who still feel like something is "off."

 This distinction is important.
 Everything in your life doesn't have to be horrible, but you could be feeling a yearning for something different, or a sinking sense that something isn't right.

 What's "off" could take many different forms:

-- You are feeling overwhelmed by your life, relationships, or commitments.
+You're overwhelmed by work, relationships, or commitments.

 Tell me more about coaching.

-My coaching is focused on the idea that adult development matters.
+I believe that adult development matters.
 Many of us think that we're "done" developing once we hit our twenties, but nothing could be further from the truth.
 As we face new opportunities and difficulties in our personal and professional lives, we need to continue growing and learning.